home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-high-level-description.md

 ---
-title: "The documentation includes a high-level description of the integration brand, product, or service (IQS039)"
+title: "The documentation includes a high-level description of the integration brand, product, or service"
 ---

 ## Reasoning